“Who are these good looking blokes?” asks the Premier of Victoria, John Brumby.

 Over 120 Greek Australians served in the Vietnam War between 1962 and 1972.

 A small group of these men crowd around a large dark boardroom table; the type of table politicians sat around over 40 years ago deciding how to select young men to fight in another foreign war.

 It seems Australian politicians are adept at sending the fit and young to fight and die in foreign wars.

 “Who were these good looking blokes?
 Indeed!”
 I ask myself.

-I try to reconcile the photos of cool looking fatigue clad young Greek Australian soldiers with the middle aged men around me.
+I try to reconcile the photos of handsome fatigue clad young Greek Australian soldiers with the aged men around me.

 Some choke back memories ushered back to life by the ocassion.

 The men in the book look like filmic archetypes, the ones my generation grew up with in film such as Apocalypse Now, Full Metal Jacket and Platoon.

 My generation are Vietnam film veterans, moulded by Hollywood myths which end in dark heroic overtures with Hendrix or the Doors as the soundtrack.